Article written by Elisa

 Contributed by Chrysoula – Greece Travel Ideas

-Plage de Castel in Nice is situated at the eastern end of the Quai des Etats Unis under the castle.
-The beach can be reached from the seafront promenade by walking down 30 steps, so it is not ideal for those with restricted mobility or pushchairs.
+Plage de Castel in Nice is situated at the eastern end of the Quai des Etats Unis under Castle Hill.
+One of the best beaches in Nice, it can be reached from the seafront promenade by walking down 30 steps, so it is not ideal for those with restricted mobility or pushchairs.

-Plage de Castel comprises of a public beach and a private section with a restaurant.
-The beach is 150 meters long but is not 100 % sandy as there are many large stones.
+Plage de Castel has a public beach and a private section with a restaurant.
+The beach is 150 meters long and has pebbles.
 Because it is sheltered, the sea is usually calm.
 The views along the seafront of Nice are excellent.

-The beach is ideal for solo travelers or couples as it has no facilities.
+The beach is ideal for solo travelers or couples visiting Nice as it has no facilities.
 There are no sun loungers or parasols, and it does not have a lifeguard.
-If you would prefer to stretch out on a comfortable lounger, the Castel Beach Restaurant offers sunloungers and parasol rentals along with a gourmet restaurant offering Mediterranean cuisine.
+If you would prefer to stretch out on a comfortable lounger, the Castel Beach Restaurant offers sunloungers and parasol rentals along with a gourmet restaurant serving Mediterranean cuisine.

 Blue Beach, Nice